 Dr. Gene Arnold: And of course, both ODD and anxiety can travel together with ADHD.

 Dr. Tanya Froehlich: Absolutely.

-Dr. Gene Arnold: A secondary analysis of the MTA showed that those who have the double co-occurring disorders, both anxiety and ODD, get a terrifically better response to the combination of behavioral treatment and medication more so than any other group.
+Dr. Gene Arnold: A secondary analysis of the MTA (Multimodal Treatment Study of Children with ADHD) showed that those who have the double co-occurring disorders, both anxiety and ODD, get a terrifically better response to the combination of behavioral treatment and medication more so than any other group.

 Dr. Tanya Froehlich: Absolutely, because, the fact of the matter is learning disorders are brain-based and they are surprisingly common in children who have ADHD.
 Early studies suggested that around 30% of kids with ADHD have a coexisting learning disorder or learning disability, but more recent studies suggest that it could be even higher.
 It may be as many as more than 50% of kids.
 That's when we think about not just ADHD plus reading disorders, but also think about math disorders or written expression disorders.
-So it's extremely common.
-And it's important for pediatricians, psychiatrists or the psychologists who are working with kids to recognize.
+So, it's extremely common, and it's important for pediatricians, psychiatrists, other psychologists who are working with kids to recognize.

-Dr. Gene Arnold: Learning problems seem like they might get confused with ADHD symptoms, because in both cases, the child is having trouble completing their work and it could be because they have expressive writing disorder or it could be because they are in their 10 and even disorganized and can't finish things.
+Dr. Gene Arnold: Learning problems seem like they might get confused with ADHD symptoms, because in both cases, the child is having trouble completing their work and it could be because they have expressive writing disorder or it could be because they are inattentive and disorganized and can't finish things.
 So could you talk a little bit more about that?